 (1996) Shamanism.
 Paperback book.
 Published by Element Books.

 (1995) The Dark Side of Christian History.
 Paperback book.
 Published by Morningstar & Lark, Windermere, FL, USA.

 (1997) The History of Slavery.
 Hardback book.
 1997 print.
 Published by Grange Books.

 Murray et al.

 (2009) Hammond Atlas of World Religions.
 Hardback book.
 Published by Hammond World Atlas Corporation, Langenscheidt Publishing Group, New York, USA.
 Contributing authors: Stuart A.P.
 Murray; Robert Huber; Elizabeth Mechem; Sarah Novak; Devid West Reynolds, PhD; Tricia Wright; Thomas Cussans.

 Stenger, Prof. Victor J.

 (1997, Ed.)
 Ideas that Shaped Our World.
-Quotes from original Marshall Editions hardback edition.
+Hardback book.
+Marshall Editions edition.

 (2000) Britain's Slave Empire.
-Hardback.
-Tempus Publishing Ltd. James Walvin is the professor of history at the University of York.
+Hardback book.
+Published by Tempus Publishing Ltd. James Walvin is the professor of history at the University of York.